thetrueheavensequal/Astolfo/README.md

 # Instructions:
 >1.
 Clone the repo.

 >2.
+Create the Telegram Bot with @BotFather

+>3.
+Register the app at https://my.telegram.org/apps

+>4.
+Decide if you want to run KoboldAI  and Stable Diffusion locally or with a remote server like Google colab.
+If you run it yourself, it can stay on forever, if you run it on Colab, it'll need restarted atleast twice a day

+>5.
+Download KoboldAI https://github.com/henk717/KoboldAI, Download Automatic1111 Stable Diffusion WebUI: https://github.com/AUTOMATIC1111/stable-diffusion-webui
+>5a.
+Start KoboldAi, get models, load them
+>6.
+Start automatic1111's stable diffusion webui, add the flag --api and --medvram to enable the api and help with having both models loaded on your PC.

+>7.
 Change the variables in the sample.env file then rename it to only ".env" in the same folder.
 This sets environment variables

->3.
+>8.
 Run the bat or shell file

->4.
+>9.
 Choose the character

 ![Choose](https://i.imgur.com/qY6ZpB8.png)